mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 ```

 #### Annotations map to semantic triples
 The EML annotation is used to create semantic triples.
-The tables shows how the triple components
+The table below shows how the triple components
-`subject`, `predicate`, and `object`
-map to EML annotations using the JRN statement above.
+`subject`, `predicate`, and `object` map to EML annotations using the JRN statement above.

 |Triple component|EML location |Note  |Example  |
 |--|--|--|--|